KalebKE/ME7Tuner/README.md

 The Correction Error is calculated as LTFT + STFT at each measured voltage for MLHFM.

-The Total Correction is the average of the mean and mode of them Correction Errors at each measured voltage for MLHFM.
+The Total Correction is the average of the mean and mode of the Correction Errors at each measured voltage for MLHFM.

 The corrected kg/hr transformation for MLHFM is calculated as **current_kg/hr * ((tot_corr% / 100) + 1)**.